yamcs/yamcs/docs/server-manual/services/instance/parameter-archive-service.rst

     frequency (integer)

 compactFrequency (integer)
     After how many backfilling tasks to compact the underlying RocksDB database.
-Because the backfiller removes the previous data, RocksDB will have lots of thombstones to skip over when reading.
-Compacting will get rid of the thombstones.
+Because the backfiller removes the previous data, RocksDB will have lots of tombstones to skip over when reading.
+Compacting will get rid of the tombstones.
 Compacting improves the reading at the expense of writing speed.
-    -1 means that no compaction will be performed (RocksDB merges by itself files, and that also gets rid of the thombstones).
+    -1 means that no compaction will be performed (RocksDB merges by itself files, and that also gets rid of the tombstones).
     Default value: 5